“What is EHS software?”

 Why Is EHS Important?

-If keeping people alive and uninjured matters to you, EHS should matter to you.
+If keeping people alive and uninjured matters to you, environmental health and safety EHS should matter to you.
 If you neglect EHS, you’re neglecting human lives—the lives of your employees, customers, contractors, vendors, neighbors, and community members.

 Of course, it’s not like you have a choice.
 Government authorities such as the Occupational Health and Safety Administration (OSHA), the Environmental Protection Agency (EPA), the Department of Justice (DOJ), and state agencies require your company to follow certain workforce safety and the environmental regulations and standards.
 You’ll face major bills and legal actions if you don’t.
 For instance, the cost of a single OSHA violation can exceed $13,000.
 Some incidents can result in criminal charges and even jail time.
 To stay on the right side of the law, you need to prove you’re playing by the rules—this is what’s known as compliance.